 It is possible to find cheap tickets on Trenitalia trips.
 They usually offer discounts for advanced purchases, so the earlier you can buy, the better.
 Flexibility in scheduling is good, too.
 You may find better prices for different dates or times of day from what you originally planned.
 If you are okay with restrictions, you may want to look beyond the standard Base tickets and check out the cheaper Economy and Super Economy options.
 Also, Trenitalia offers special deals such as group travel discounts and two-for-one specials on Saturdays.

-There are a few train stations in Milan to start your route from including Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
-In Siena you have a few train station options to choose from for your arrival including Siena, Siena, Viale Pietro Toselli (Stazione di rifornimento " IP" ) and Siena, Viale Federigo Tozzi (Piazza Antonio Gramsci).
+When taking the train between Milan and Siena, you can choose to depart from train stations like Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
+Your journey can end in train stations such as Siena, Siena, Viale Pietro Toselli (Stazione di rifornimento " IP" ) and Siena, Viale Federigo Tozzi (Piazza Antonio Gramsci).

-Omio customers traveling this route depart most frequently from Milano Centrale and arrive in Siena.
+Omio customers who travel this route most frequently depart from Milano Centrale and arrive in Siena.